ivanadr/survey-weights/README.md

 # Dataset Generation Script with Groupby Operations and Stata Example

 This script generates a synthetic dataset of cigarette consumption based on gender and city with corresponding weights for each data point.
+This repo aims to host a sample dataset used in a hands-on example in my Slides and Text about the Survey Weighting Methodology.

 ## Code (Python)